That helpless feeling… it’s horrible, isn’t it?

 Let’s be clear about this: you need a portfolio.
 But it doesn’t have to be fancy.

 A page on your website giving links to your best freelance blogging work will do.
-If you can add little screenshots of the live posts, that’s even better.
-Here’s a shot of my blogging portfolio so you can see what I mean.
+If you can set it up with nice clear titles, descriptions, and screenshots of the live posts, that’s even better.

-If you don’t have a website yet, you can easily create a portfolio for free on Contently (tell it where you’ve been published, and it does the rest for you!), or add your blogging clips to your LinkedIn profile (yep, that’s free too).
+If you don’t have a website yet, you can easily create a portfolio for free on Contently, or add your blogging clips to your LinkedIn profile (yep, that’s free too).

 If you don’t have any published work yet, make some.
 Write some posts similar to the type of work you’d like to do, and get them posted online.
 It’s never as difficult as you think – here are just a few ideas: